CprimeLearningLabs/terraform-aws-intro/labs/lab-2.3-AWS_Backend/lab2.3-aws_backend.md

 Terraform will copy the state to AWS.
 The state will be saved in a new AWS S3 object referenced in the backend configuration above.

 Notice that the `terraform.tfstate` file is left remaining in your working directory.
-You should delete the file to avoid confusion.
+Although the file is now empty, you should delete the file to avoid confusion.

 ```
 rm terraform.tfstate*